lettier/slackotron/README.md

 A user has many channels and messages.
 A response has one message, user, and channel.

-### Thread
+### Threads

-The main Slackotron process (MSP) initializes the Channel User Manager which starts a thread that in turn runs the channel subscribers and channel publishers.
+The main Slackotron process (MSP) initializes the Channel User Manager which starts a thread that in turn runs the channel subscribers and publishers.
 Channel subscribers pull in the latest raw Slack messages, generating Slackotron messages, for their channel.
-Upon message generation, a channel subscriber publishes a RabbitMQ (RMQ) message to the Slackotron plugin exchange (SPE).
+Upon message generation, a channel subscriber publishes a RabbitMQ (RMQ) message to the Slackotron plugins exchange (SPE).
 This RMQ message contains the Slackotron message, channel, and user ID.
-Since the plugin exchange is fanout, all plugin queues receive the same RMQ message.
+Since the plugins exchange is fanout, all plugin queues receive the same RMQ message.
 Channel publishers query the DB for all approved unsent responses for their channel.
 Per approved unsent response, a channel publisher posts the response's text to their Slack DM or channel and marks the response as sent.
 Channel subscribers and publishers are added or removed during runtime based on the selections on the dashboard channels page.

+In addition to the channel subscribers/publishers thread, the Plugin Manager initializes a thread which turns plugin responses from RabbitMQ into persisted responses stored in the DB.
+These responses will be picked up by the channel subscribers/publishers thread.

 ### Plugins